Lena Pennacchia – Ex Officio Governor Headteacher

 I have four grown up children, two step children and numerous grandchildren, all of whom I enjoy seeing regularly.

 I was co-opted onto the Board of Governors in December 2016.

 I have been visiting Westerham all my life and have lived in the town for the last 25 years.
 Since 1993, I have jointly run James Millard Estate Agents with my husband James.
 Latterly my role in the business has increasingly been ‘behind the scenes’ dealing with marketing and PR, Human Resources and working on business strategy and development.
 We have always been very involved with the town and have supported numerous events and initiatives.

 I have three children, a girl and two boys, who are all now teenagers.
 When they were younger, I spent several years as a member of the school PTA, two years of which were as Chair of Crockham Hill School PTA.

 In my spare time I enjoy keeping fit and particularly enjoy trail running in the beautiful countryside around Westerham.
 I am also working on improving my skills as an artist and writer and particularly enjoy portrait painting and life drawing.

 I am delighted to have been given the opportunity to contribute toward the continued success and development of Churchill School.

-Daniel Frith – Parent Governor
+Daniel Frith – Chair of Governors - Parent Governor

 I am delighted to have been elected Parent Governor and look forward to contributing positively to this friendly, caring school.
 I am a 39 year old state school educated surgeon and I moved to Westerham 3 years ago with my wife and two young children.
 Our eldest recently started in reception and we are discovering the benefits of getting involved in the school community both for our children and ourselves.